 Leaders have existed since the times when man depended on hunting and gathering for food and survival, with followers looking up to their leaders’ greater strength for their protection.

-Though the qualities required for a great leader have evolved and changed tremendously, fitness is always going to play an important part in becoming a complete leader.
+Though the qualities required for a great leader have evolved and changed tremendously, fitness will always play an important part in becoming a complete leader.

 As the saying goes, “True leaders lead from the front.”
 Leadership is all about setting an example so that others can understand the path that they must follow.